Hamman History, Family Crest & Coats of Arms

 Contemporary Notables of the name Hamman (post 1700) +

-- Wellington W. Hamman, American Democrat politician, Postmaster at Emmaus, Pennsylvania, 1916-22
+- Wellington W. Hamman, American Democratic Party politician, Postmaster at Emmaus, Pennsylvania, 1916-22

 - Henry W. Hamman, American Republican politician, Delegate to Republican National Convention from Ohio, 1904

-- Clinton C. Hamman, American Democrat politician, Postmaster at Emmaus, Pennsylvania, 1893-97
+- Clinton C. Hamman, American Democratic Party politician, Postmaster at Emmaus, Pennsylvania, 1893-97

-- Cathryn L. Hamman, American Democrat politician, Delegate to Democratic National Convention from Kansas, 1984
+- Cathryn L. Hamman, American Democratic Party politician, Delegate to Democratic National Convention from Kansas, 1984

 - Shane Hamman (b.
 1972), American Olympic weightlifter and powerlifter; three-time 1st place and gold medalist at the 1999 Pan American Games